codersclub/DRKB/development/run/autorun_howto/index.md

 The Windows Shell is the familiar desktop that\'s used for interacting with Windows.
-During system startup, Windows NT 4.0 and Windows 2000 consult the \"Shell\" registry entry, HKEY\_LOCAL\_MACHINE\\SOFTWARE\\Microsoft\\Windows NT\\CurrentVersion\\Winlogon\\Shell, to determine the name of the executable that should be loaded as the Shell.
+During system startup, Windows NT 4.0 and Windows 2000 consult the "Shell" registry entry, HKEY\_LOCAL\_MACHINE\\SOFTWARE\\Microsoft\\Windows NT\\CurrentVersion\\Winlogon\\Shell, to determine the name of the executable that should be loaded as the Shell.